Nithyacoorg2005/College-Website_Clone/README.md

-this a clone of a college website made using ReactJs
+this is a front end project a clone of a college website made using ReactJs